jackiehff/spark-reference-doc-cn/programming-guide/sql-guide.rst

 ArrayType	                                            vector or list	                                    list(type="array", elementType=elementType, containsNull=[containsNull]) Note: The default value of containsNull is TRUE.
 MapType	                                              environment	                                        list(type="map", keyType=keyType, valueType=valueType, valueContainsNull=[valueContainsNull]) Note: The default value of valueContainsNull is TRUE.
 StructType	                                          named list	                                        list(type="struct", fields=fields) Note: fields is a Seq of StructFields.
 Also, two fields with the same name are not allowed.
-StructField	                                          The value type in R of the data type of
+StructField	                                          The value type in R of the data type of             list(name=name, type=dataType, nullable=[nullable]) Note: The default value of nullable is TRUE.
-                                                      this field (For example, integer for a StructField with the data type IntegerType)	        list(name=name, type=dataType, nullable=[nullable])Note: The default value of nullable is TRUE.
+                                                      this field (For example, integer for a StructField with the data type IntegerType)
 ===============================================       =============================================       ======================================

 NaN 语义